zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/charting-with-view-entities.md

 * Y axis - **TotalSales**

 4. Click **OK** to save.
 The outcome should look like this:

+{{< figure src="/attachments/refguide/modeling/domain-model/view-entities/charting-with-view-entities/chart-final.png" >}}

-5. Run your app locally and you should see the chart populated with your data.
+1. Run your app locally and you should see the chart populated with your data.